The Law of Prescriptive Usage based on Mat: 7

 Verse 11: God will give us our “expected end” (when we ask in faith, believing that He hears us and will answer us).

-Verse 12: THEN we are to “call upon Him” (ask) and “pray onto Him” (seek-worship) and He will “hearkin” (shâma‛ – to hear intelligently (often with implication of attention, obedience) onto us.
+Verse 12: THEN we are to “call upon Him” (ask – desire) and “pray onto Him” (seek-worship) and He will “hearkin” (shâma‛ – to hear intelligently (often with implication of attention, obedience) onto us.

 Verse 13: AND “ye shall seek me, and find me, WHEN we shall search (seek) for Him will all of our hearts.

-When we “seek” God with our giving thanks & praise in worship, we will find Him!
+When we “seek” God with our worship, praise and thanksgiving, we will find Him!

 (Psa 100:4) Enter into his gates with thanksgiving, and into his courts with praise: be thankful unto him, and bless his name.